 The ribbed floor is a type of R.C.C. floor.
 Ribbed flooring is designed for use as a self-supported suspended floor, mostly, this type of floor is used in commercial buildings.

-In case of ribbed floor, the bulk of cement concrete below the neutral axis is considered useless in R.C.C., which is removed and only ribs are left in which reinforcing bars are placed.
-If removed portion from below the neutral axis is left as such, then the ceiling of ribbed does not look good when viewed from below.
+In the case of the ribbed floor, the bulk of cement concrete below the neutral axis is considered useless in R.C.C., which is removed and only ribs are left in which reinforcing bars are placed.
+If removed portion from below the neutral axis is left as such, then the ceiling of the ribbed does not look good when viewed from below.

-The hollow tiles made of cement, gypsum, concrete or some other material are placed between the ribs to enhance the view of the ceiling from below, and finally, a flat ceiling is obtained.
+The hollow tiles made of cement, gypsum, concrete, or some other material are placed between the ribs to enhance the view of the ceiling from below, and finally, a flat ceiling is obtained.

 When the ceiling of the floor is made by using hollow tiles, then it is known as hollow tiled ribbed floor.
-If space between ribs is not filled and left as such it is known as ribbed floor.
+If space between ribs is not filled and left as such it is known as a ribbed floor.

-The flat smooth ceiling can also be obtained by fixing metal lathe at the underside of the ribs and putting plaster over it.
+The flat smooth ceiling can also be obtained by fixing a metal lathe at the underside of the ribs and putting plaster over it.
 Hollow tiled ribbed floors are fire-proof, Bound-proof, and light in weight.